-A number of improvements are being delivered at Forest Gate station in preparation for the new Elizabeth line service.
+A number of improvements are being delivered at Forest Gate station in preparation for the new Elizabeth line services.
 Most of this work has now been completed by Transport for London (TfL).

 COMPLETED IMPROVEMENT WORKS